sclause2412/test1/README.md

 ./install.sh
 ```

+After installation the PC should automatically restart and GrandOrgue is loaded.

+Make all your organ settings you need and then exit GrandOrgue with the menu.
+The settings will automatically be saved in a permanent space.
+The next time you restart the PC the settings will be restored.
+With this technique the organ is save from accidential reconfigurations.

+To save new settings just make your changes in GrandOrgue, close it and then run `./save` in your home folder.

+To access a console press `Win+Enter` on the PC or connect via ssh.

+If there is no need to change settings it is recommended to disconnect any keyboard, mouse or network.

 ## Organ only

 If you have already an existing system running GrandOrge you can use the following commands to create the Organ package: